-This is a confusing film, not in terms of its plot, but in terms of its politics and the way it dwells in the grey area between serious drama and comedy, managing to be weird but not funny.
-In fact, it’s actually a bit creepy in places, particularly when Jack is forced into aggressive sex with some very butch women.
+This is a confusing film, not just because the main character works in pharmaceuticals but hasn’t heard of artificial insemination, but how it dwells in the grey area between serious drama and comedy, managing to be weird but not funny.
+In fact, it’s actually a bit creepy in places, particularly when Jack is forced into aggressive sex with some very aggressive women.

 It’s also a look at corporatism and corruption, with the persecuted whistle blower, and clear parallels being drawn between the big business Jack worked for and the mob.
-It examines race relations and stereotyping, and at one point comes very close to calling George Bush racist.
-The political overtones extend as far as Watergate, which is referenced enough to suggest this might be Lee’s attempt at a modern retelling of the Watergate scandal.
+It examines race relations and stereotyping, and the political overtones extend as far as Watergate, which is referenced enough to suggest this might be Lee’s attempt at a modern retelling of the scandal.
 With lesbians.

 So believe me when I say there’s a lot going on here which makes for interesting viewing.
 But whether the film works overall is a different question.
-It has the stylish direction we’ve come to expect from Lee as he displays his usual box of tricks, and there’s a smattering of decent drama.
+It has the stylish direction we’ve come to expect from Lee, and there’s a smattering of decent drama.
 But it also feels like there’s something lacking, a certain spark or drive.

 It can’t shake the feeling of being two films merged into one, with the sex and relationships side of the film involving Jack’s ex fiancée feeling completely separate from the side that deals with his corporate affairs.
 The two sides of the film feel at odds rather than in sync as they share little more than their main character.